 As mentioned, even higher cost savings can be achieved by composing the trays from scratch by solving the TOP.
 Currently, only few papers consider this tray optimization problem.
-Van de Klundert et al. [2008] present an Integer Linear Program (ILP) to solve the TOP.
-However, the TOP is also proven to be NP-hard, and therefore, no solution is guaranteed within polynomial time.
+Van de Klundert et al. (2008) present an Integer Linear Program (ILP) to solve the TOP.
+However, the authors also prove that the TOP is NPhard, and therefore, no solution is guaranteed within polynomial time.

-Reymondon et al. [2008] introduce a Simulated Annealing (SA) approach to solve the TOP.
+Reymondon, Pellet, and Marcon (2008) introduce a Simulated Annealing (SA) approach to solve the TOP.
 As the computation time for the presented SA approach is still extremely long for realistic instance sizes, they also introduce a simpler heuristic.
 This heuristic starts with two extreme solutions, namely (i) one tray for each instrument, and (ii) one tray for each surgery type.
 For both extreme solutions, the cost per instrument is calculated.
 If it is cheaper to individually wrap an instrument, this particular instrument is removed from the trays in the second extreme solution.
 A next step would be to distribute the individually wrapped instruments over the created trays to further reduce costs.
 However, this step is not yet implemented.

 The contribution of this paper is threefold.
 First, we give an overview of the existing models and solution approaches for the TOP.
 Second, we present three new solution methodologies.
-The first one is based on delayed row & column generation, the second is a greedy heuristic, and the third is a genetic algorithm.
+The first one is based on delayed row & column generation (Muter, Birbil, & Bülbül, 2013), the second is a greedy heuristic, and the third is a genetic algorithm.
 Third, we compare the new solution methodologies to the existing approaches on several problem instances derived from real-world data sets.
 We perform numerical experiments to assess both the quality and the computation time of the solution approaches.